graham-hart/newsfacts/README.md

 # newsfacts

 ## Known Bugs:
-The vote after making a new vote (a vote made with POST as opposed to PATCH) will throw a Conflict error, and will try to POST instead of PATCH. [`(Rating.vue submitVote())`](src/components/Rating.vue)

 ## Description:
 This website allows users to search through a database of news sites and vote on them based off of Bias & Reliability.